 The residency requirement means that students may not graduate in less than six semesters or the equivalent.
-Students who plan to attend summer school for two years and graduate a semester earlier, should visit with the Associate Dean for Academic Affairs concerning their summer course loads.
+Most students attend law school for six semesters.
+However, some students plan to graduate after only five semesters by attending summer school.
+Students who plan to attend summer school for two years and graduate a semester early should visit with the Associate Dean for Academic Affairs concerning their summer course load requirements.

 For residency purposes a minimum load of twelve hours is required for a semester.
-For purposes of accelerated graduation, minimum residency hours for a summer session are five if combined with another summer session of no less than seven hours.
+Thus, each student generally needs at least twelve hours each semester to meet residency requirements.
+For purposes of accelerated graduation, the law school's residency rules require students to take a minimum of five hours in one summer session and combine it with another summer session of no less than seven hours.
 Two summer sessions of six hours each serve the same purpose.
-If fewer hours are taken in a summer session, they may not be used toward residency for the purpose of accelerated graduation but may be combined with an appropriate number of hours in a regular semester in order to fulfill a twelve hour semester residency requirement.
+This approach gives students five semesters of at least twelve hours and two combined summers of twelve hours, which satisfies our residency requirements.
+If fewer hours are taken in a summer session, they may not be used toward residency for the purpose of accelerated graduation.

 In cases of extreme hardship the Faculty may make a slight variance in the residency requirements, but cannot go below the standards set by the American Bar Association and the Association of American Law Schools.